doougui/is-my-webcam-centered/README.md

   </a>
 </p>

-> EXTREMELY silly repo to make sure my webcam is centered on my monitor
+> EXTREMELY silly repo to make sure your webcam is centered with your monitor

 ### 🏠 [Homepage](https://doougui.github.io/is-my-webcam-centered/)